 Division of Highway Traffic Safety

-The Division’s mission is to ensure the safe passage of all roadway users as the State of New Jersey moves toward its goal of zero roadway fatalities.
-To achieve its mission, the Division promotes statewide traffic safety programs through education, engineering and enforcement activities.
+Governor Phil Murphy appointed Eric Heitmann to serve as Director of the Division of Highway Traffic Safety (the “Division”) in March 2019.
+Since then, the Division has continued it’s mission to ensure the safe passage of all roadway users as the State of New Jersey moves toward it’s goal of zero roadway fatalities.
+To achieve it’s mission, the Division promotes statewide traffic safety programs through education, engineering and enforcement activities.

 The bulk of the Division’s funding comes from the Federal Government, through the National Highway Traffic Safety Administration.
 The funding received by the Division is used to undertake state-wide traffic safety programs and is also dispersed to municipal, county, state government and law enforcement agencies, as well as non-profit organizations in the form of traffic safety grants.

-A 25-year veteran of the New Jersey State Police, during which time he rose to the rank of Major, Eric is a nationally-recognized and well-respected expert in the field of traffic safety and accident investigation.
+A 25-year veteran of the New Jersey State Police, during which time he rose to the rank of Major, Eric established himself as a well-respected expert in the field of traffic safety and crash investigation.

-Eric spent 10 years assigned to the New Jersey State Police’s elite Fatal Accident Investigation Unit (FAIU) and served as the Unit Head.
-During his career he was responsible for the investigation, re-investigation, review, or reconstruction of thousands of motor vehicle crash investigations including many notable and high-profile investigations.
+Eric served in the New Jersey State Police’s elite Fatal Accident Investigation Unit (FAIU) as Unit Head and was responsible for the investigation, re-investigation, review, or reconstruction of thousands of motor vehicle crash investigations including many notable and high-profile investigations.

 During his time with State Police, Eric was instrumental in many traffic safety and investigative initiatives.